 We didn’t get far along the road to start with… I kept asking to stop so I could take photos.

 We reached the Loch Doon dam.
 The dam was built in 1935 to generate hydro-electricity.
 Loch Doon is a freshwater loch and is the largest inland loch in Southern Scotland at around seven miles long.

 We parked up at the Roundhouse Cafe.
 The cafe is open seven days a week from April until October.
 In the winter months it’s sometimes open Saturdays and Sundays depending on the weather.
 I was surprised to find a cafe here and is very much welcomed after a day’s walking.
 I was sorry we didn’t get to try it.
 We’d already brought our own food and drinks.

 The Ness Glen riverside walking trail starts here.
 I was really excited to go on this walk as I’d heard so much about it.

 As we were walking down to the glen we arrived at two paths to choose from.
 I wasn’t sure what one to take as I forgot to remind myself about the route before I left.
 I was so scared I’d miss something but luckily it turned out to be a circular route.

 The low path takes you alongside the riverbank and gorge then you climb back up a hill top path through beautiful woodlands.

 We chose the low path.
 You can of course start the walk from any path.
 I will try walking the other way round the next time as you always get a different perspective on the views.

 The trail was muddy, wet and icy at parts but that didn’t matter.
-In fact, as usual, my feet were already soaking wet as I decided to walk off the road towards some nice pine trees to see if I could get a good angle on a photo and ended up ankle deep in boggy water.
+In fact, as usual, my feet were already soaking wet as I decided to walk off the road earlier towards some nice pine trees to see if I could get a good angle on a photo, which ended up ankle deep in boggy water.
 I seem to do this a lot.